System Design Space

 One global state for the whole platform

-Manual hotfixes in cloud consoles
+Manual fixes in cloud consoles

-Secrets stored in repository
+Secrets stored in the repository

-Patterns that work in practice
+Practices that work

-• Versioned module library with backwards-compatible interfaces.
+• A versioned module library with backward-compatible interfaces.

-• Ephemeral preview environments for risky platform changes.
+• Preview environments for risky platform changes.

-• Progressive apply rollout strategy for critical production resources.
+• Progressive apply for critical production resources.

 0-30 days